4d49/scene-library/README.md

 # Installation:

-1. `git clone` this repository to `addons` folder.
+1. `git clone` this repository to the `addons` folder or download the latest [releases](https://github.com/4d49/scene-library/releases/latest/download/scene-library.zip).
 2. Enable `Scene Library` in Plugins.
 4. Done!

 # Usage:

-Create a new tab and drag and drop a scene file from `FileSystem` dock.
+Create a new collection and drag and drop a scene file from `FileSystem` dock.
 Profit!

 # License